 Cycling across the world is not the most usual activity.
 How does my life look like ?
 Ask me any question in the comment section below, and I will answer it!

 Q: How many kilometers do you bike a day?

-A: When i bike, i bike around 60 to 100km in a day.
+A: When i bike, i bike around 80 to 120km in a day.
 But I stay longer in one place.
-For example, I stayed one week in Zurich, one week in Rome, one in Tirana… So on average over the whole trip, i’ve been travelling around 50km per day.
+For example, I stayed one week in Zurich, one week in Rome, one month in Istanbul… So on average over the whole trip, i’ve been travelling around 50km per day.

 Q: Where do you sleep ?